 Highly efficient fuel

-Challenges of hydrogen
+Disadvantages of hydrogen

 Hydrogen production is expensive (at the moment)

 Producing hydrogen in large enough quantities to meet demand is not cheap at the moment.
-Hydrogen can be produced either by electrolysis, i.e. using electricity to split water into oxygen and hydrogen, or by Steam Methane Reforming (STR).
+Hydrogen can be produced either by electrolysis, i.e. using electricity to split water into oxygen and hydrogen, or by Steam Methane Reforming (SMR).

 Hydrogen production can emit carbon if not captured